Page 32 (War, Coffee, and Nationalist Ham)

 A very lucrative myth would crumble without it.
 There’s no conspiracy here either – it’s just a clumsily set-up world that we live in.
 It’s a flimsy, patched-up bodge job which we’ve all inherited from bloodthirsty monarchs, dogma-ridden institutions, warmongering factions, superstitious know-nothings, and ignorant, echoing relics of the Dark Ages.

 We’re actively taught and encouraged to worship ‘our’ soldiers, to believe that simply by being a soldier, regardless of any individual characteristics (like, oh I don’t know, your personality) makes one good and brave and heroic.
-We are further encouraged to maintain the long-established nonsense of past murdered men having “died for our freedom,” like they had a choice in the matter (by which I mean, a better choice than “Prison or War, sir?
-Which would you prefer today?”), rather than the enforced protection or expansion of borders and tax-bases, in opposition to the other entities protecting or expanding theirs.
+We are further encouraged to maintain the long-established nonsense of past murdered men having “died for our freedom,” like they had any choice in the matter (by which I mean, a better choice than “Go to War or go to Prison: which would you prefer today, sir?”), rather than the enforced protection or expansion of borders and tax-bases, in opposition to the other entities protecting or expanding theirs.

 To criticise this herd mentality, to remark on this zealous, foolish ‘national’ limit to our empathy, or to even open a discussion to the idea that soldiers aren’t automatically amazing and brilliant and admirable – some of them are definitely just massive dicks – is to be accused of being unpatriotic, treacherous, unappreciative or ridiculous.
 It is the most powerful and perverse of social stigmas that those who care the most can so easily be accused of caring the least.